Dynamically preparing robust Bell states by time-boundary engineering: Bell states from time scattering

-with the phase factor defined as \(e^{i\phi_k} \equiv \frac{1 + \eta e^{ik}}{\left|1 + \eta e^{ik}\right|}\), where \(\eta \equiv w/v\) represents the normalized inter-cell coupling strength.
-The band structure evolves with $w$, see Fig.~\ref{Fig1}\textbf{b} for \( w = 0.5v \) (blue lines) and \( w = -0.5v \) (red lines).
-An abrupt transition of the inter-cell coupling \( w \) from \( 0.5v \) to \( -0.5v \) induces a splitting of an initial wave into scattered components --- an effect termed the time boundary effect.
-This phenomenon ensures momentum conservation during wave scattering.
-In Fig.~\ref{Fig1}\textbf{b}, black solid arrows depict the splitting processes of single-excitation waves localized at blue dots into scattered waves centered at red dots.
-For double-excitation waves, additional cross-splitting processes occur, as indicated by blue dashed arrows.
-The group velocity dictates the propagation direction of scattered waves.
-For the red bands in Fig.~\ref{Fig1}\textbf{b}, scattered waves on the upper (\(\varepsilon_+\)) energy branch propagate to the right, whereas those on the lower (\(\varepsilon_-\)) branch propagate to the left.
-Figure~\ref{Fig1}\textbf{c} illustrates a two-excitation incident pulse split into right-propagating and left-propagating components via time scattering.
+with lattice constant as length unit and phase factor $e^{i\phi_k} \equiv \frac{1 + \eta e^{ik}}{\left|1 + \eta e^{ik}\right|}$, where $\eta \equiv w/v$ represents the normalized inter-cell coupling.
+The band structure evolves with $w$; see Fig.~\ref{Fig1}(b) for $w = 0.5v$ (blue lines) and $w = -0.5v$ (red lines).
+An abrupt transition of the inter-cell coupling $w$ from $0.5v$ to $-0.5v$ at certain time $t_c$ induces a splitting of an initial wave into two scattered components.
+This scattering phenomenon, termed the TB effect, ensures momentum conservation.
+In Fig.~\ref{Fig1}(b), black solid arrows depict the splitting processes of single-excitation waves localized at blue dots into the scattered ones centered at the upper and lower red dots.
+For double-excitation waves, additional cross-splitting processes occur; see blue dashed arrows.
+For the red bands in Fig.~\ref{Fig1}(b), scattered waves on the upper branch propagate to the right, whereas those on the lower branch propagate to the left.
+Figure~\ref{Fig1}(c) exemplifies a two-excitation incident pulse split into right- and left-propagating waves via TS.

-For the SSH model of \( M > 2 \) (or other more general one-dimensional periodical lattice), the time boundary gives rise to additional scattering processes.
-The theoretical analysis can be straightforwardly extended from the established methodologies for \( M=2 \) SSH model, as detailed in Sec.~I of Supplementary material (SM).
-Notably, the framework applies to both fermionic and bosonic excitations, showcasing its broad applicability across different particle statistics. \\